-To model wrinkling, constant strain triangular (CST) elements are numerically stable.
+When modeling wrinkling, constant strain triangular (CST) elements are a good choice due to their numerical stability.
 Use a triangular mesh and change the default Quadratic discretization to Linear.

 MEMBRANE (MBRN)

 I In the Settings window for Membrane, click to expand the Discretization section.